isomerpages/mse/news/---speeches/_posts/2023-10-04-national-energy-efficiency-conference.md

 description:
 ---

-#### Speech by Dr Amy Khor, Senior Minister for Sustainability and the Environment, at the National Energy Efficiency Conference on 4 October 2023
+#### Speech by Dr Amy Khor, Senior Minister of State for Sustainability and the Environment, at the National Energy Efficiency Conference on 4 October 2023

 Distinguished Guests, Ladies and Gentlemen